puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/modules_quest.md

 	vim vimrc/manifests/init.pp

 The Puppet code you put in here will be pretty simple.
-You need to define a class `vimrc`, and within it, make a file resource declaration to tell Puppet to take the `vimrc/files/vimrc` file from your module and use Puppet's built in fileserver to push it out to the specified location.
+You need to define a class `vimrc`, and within it, make a *file* resource declaration to tell Puppet to take the `vimrc/files/vimrc` file from your module and use Puppet's file server to push it out to the specified location.

 In this case, the `.vimrc` file that defines your Vim settings lives in the `/root` directory.
 This is the file you want Puppet to manage, so its full path (i.e. `/root/.vimrc`) will be the *title* of the file resource you're declaring.